- Indoor and Outdoor

 Yes, St Abbs Head Nature Reserve is wheelchair friendly and has accessible toilets.

-St Abbs Head Nature Reserve has not told us if they are fully pushchair friendly.
+No, St Abbs Head Nature Reserve have stated they are not pushchair friendly.

 St Abbs Head Nature Reserve has not told us if they are dog friendly.